krismuniz/bori/README.md

 bori "Summarize in four bullet points" --url "https://krismuniz.com/about"
 ```

-Run this command to see the available options.
+Run with `--help` to see all the options.

 ```shell
 bori --help